LesleyLai/blog/src/content/blog/judgement-inference-rules/en.md

   - pl
 ---

-From a layman's perspective, the field of programming language research is full of jargon, greek letters, and weird symbols.
+From a layperson's perspective, the field of programming language research is full of jargon, greek letters, and weird symbols.
 On the one hand, Those common parlances make the programming language papers concise.
 On the other hand, you need not only mathematical maturity but also domain knowledge to understand them.